GhostDrew11/Wise/README.md

        npm run build
    ```

-2. Use to fake account to manipulate the app
+2. Use this fake account to test the app

    ```sh
        email address: armel@basketfy.com
    ```

    ```sh
        password: yobitch
    ```